LIFE ON THE CULTURAL COAST

 THE CHELSEA GALLERY SCENE

-Today that legacy is expressed in more than 350 art galleries waiting to be discovered and discussed.
+Today that legacy is expressed in more than 350 art galleries including Gagosian Gallery, Matthew Marks and David Zwirner are waiting to be discovered and discussed.
 You can explore any sort of medium – from digital to painting to sculpture – across different periods that focus on emerging local talent as well as internationally acclaimed artists.

-The area’s newest art “gallery” is the Whitney Museum.
-The Whitney anchors the southern end of the High Line – a 63,000-square-foot space devoted to American art, with a special focus on living artists, and a range of contemporary and twentieth-century works from the past fifty years.
+The Whitney Museum of American Art made international news when it left the Upper East Side to join the emerging art scene on the Cultural Coast.
+Set in a gleaming Renzo Piano building on Gansevoort Street at the southern tip of the High Line, it anchors the southern end of the High Line – a 63,000-square-foot space devoted to American art, with a special focus on living artists, and a range of contemporary and twentieth-century works from the past fifty years.

 Designed by architect Renzo Piano, the “new” Whitney opened to the public on May 1, 2015.